MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/security-zerotrust.md

 ### Infrastructure Recommendations

 - Use the standard [Azure landing zone policies](https://aka.ms/alz/policies) to block non-compliant deployments and resources, and to enforce logging patterns.
-- Configure [Privileged Identity Management](/azure/active-directory/privileged-identity-management/pim-configure) in Entra ID to provide just in time access to highly privileged roles
+- Configure [Privileged Identity Management](/azure/active-directory/privileged-identity-management/pim-configure) in Microsoft Entra ID to provide just in time access to highly privileged roles
 - Configure [Just In Time Access](/azure/defender-for-cloud/just-in-time-access-usage) in Defender for Cloud as part of your landing zone, to restrict access to virtual machines.
 - Create a plan to monitor and manage individual workloads that are deployed in Azure.